Updated 17 November:

 The continued isolation of older people in care is putting their human rights at risk.
-Seven months after care homes went into lockdown, many older people are still unable to see their family and friends.
-Inadequate guidance from the Government about visiting has kept many homes in lockdown and led to unworkable policies which make visiting impossible for some families.
-For some, the guidance has taken them backwards, resulting in more restrictions on their contact, creating further anxiety and distress for families at such a challenging time.
-As cases spike in some parts of the country, many care homes have been asked to suspend non-essential visits.
+Eight months after care homes went into lockdown, many older people are still unable to see their family and friends.
+Inadequate guidance from the Government about visiting has kept many homes in lockdown and led to unworkable policies which have made visiting impossible for some families.
+We are calling for better guidance from Government on visiting and for family/friends to be granted keyworker status with access to regular testing.

 The impact of months of isolation on older people in care has been devastating.
 We hear daily from callers to the R&RA Helpline about how their relatives in care are deteriorating, with people losing weight, losing speech, no longer recognising family members, and ‘losing the will to live’.
 People living in care need to be urgently reconnected with their support networks, to reinstate the crucial emotional and practical support family/friends provide.
 From help with eating, to relieving the distress of dementia, many family carers play a vital role in helping protect the well-being of their relatives.